The official blog of the Lung Institute.

 - airway secretions

 You and your doctor will work together to develop a treatment plan.
-Often, emphysema treatment options include inhalers, oral medications, supplemental oxygen, surgery, pulmonary rehab and stem cell therapy.
+Often, emphysema treatment options include inhalers, oral medications, supplemental oxygen, surgery, pulmonary rehab and cellular therapy.
 It’s important to follow your doctor’s treatment plan and to take medications exactly as prescribed.

 Bronchodilators are inhaled medications that relax the air passageways, improving airflow in and out of the lungs.
 They can be used short-term to provide quick-relief for symptom flare-ups, or long-term to manage symptoms.